 - Buying a new home?
 What septic tank system will be best for you?

 How do these new rules affect you and your waste treatment systems is a worry for many of us with environmental concern for the future?
 We may have already got septic tanks installed and which may have been there for many years and seemingly worked efficiently.
 We need to know exactly how to investigate and find solutions if needed, tailored to our waste disposal system.
-The only way to do this is to ask for expert help and advice which is free from Proseptic.
+The only way to do this is to ask for expert help and advice from Proseptic.
 Get in touch for a friendly expert to visit you on-site.